gordonknoppe/magento-cachebuster/README.md

 * todo

+## Todo

+* Apply timestamp to valid list of extensions (possibly via config)
+* Test with transactional emails

 ## Rewrite Configuration

 The following rewrite rules need to be enabled for your store when using this module either via .htaccess file or